rowTJ/rowtj.github.io/content/plans.md

 This is the training plan Coach Jon made for the girls he coached this season.
 He has graciously offered to share it with the team.
 This is a great plan to follow if you do not have access to an erg.
+See these [bodyweight] and [core] circuits for days when they are on your plan

+[bodyweight]: /bodyweight
+[core]: /core

 ## Rowers Who Want to Go to the Next Level